 Many of us work at a desk or sit for a living.
-We also live in a very virtual world, using our mobile phones and Ipads/Tablets to do everything from emails, search the internet and play games.
-It’s easy to spend hours in front of a screen, and not even notice,
+We also live in a very virtual world, using our mobile phones and iPads or tablets to do everything from emails, search the internet and play games.
+It’s easy to spend hours in front of a screen, and not even notice.

-Over time this can lead to a forwards head posture, placing the spine under much more stress that it is designed to withstand on a daily bases.
+Over time this can lead to a forwards head posture, placing the spine under much more stress that it is designed to withstand on a daily basis.

-Combined with stress, poor sleep, driving, poor sleeping and waking posture, its no wonder this can all lead to headaches.
+Combined with stress, poor sleep, driving and poor sleeping and waking posture, it’s no wonder this can all lead to headaches.
 Other factors can of course include hydration, when you last ate and hormones (again!).
 These are things to look at in the bigger picture and I highly recommend massage or visiting someone like Jane, who specialises in working with ladies with headaches and ongoing migraines.
-She can advice treatments such reflexology and other techniques to help you manage your symptoms.
+She can advise treatments such as reflexology and other techniques to help you manage your symptoms.

 When the head is placed in a more forwards position, it actually causes an imbalance in the muscles of the neck, shoulders, upper/mid back and chest area.
-In short this means some muscles are held in a shortened position and others are held in a lengthen position, neither ideal if your held in that position all day.
-This extra tension that is being placed in these muscles can then lead to headaches, most of them have connection to the neck and skull.
-The forwards position is also likely going to have an effect on your breathing, which can then alter you CO2 and Oxygen levels, and make your breathing more shallow.
-This altered breathing usually leads to an increase use in the neck, upper back, chest and shoulder muscles working overtime to help get air into your lungs.
+This means some muscles are held in a shortened position and others are held in a lengthened position, neither ideal if you hold that position all day.
+The extra tension that is being placed in these muscles can then lead to headaches as most of them have connections to the neck and skull.
+The forwards position is also likely to have an affect on your breathing, which can then alter your CO2 and Oxygen levels, and make your breathing more shallow.
+This altered breathing usually leads to the neck, upper back, chest and shoulder muscles working overtime to help get air into your lungs.

 But here is a few things you can do: